mifrugo/powercoders-docker/README.md

 `git clone git@github.com:mifrugo/powercoders-docker.git`

+Go to the server folder to build the node application

+`cd server

+npm install`

-Start the whole environment with docker compose (-d to detach from the console):
+Go back to the root folder and start the environment with docker compose (-d to detach from the console):

 `docker-compose up -d`
 OR